SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 - A easel
 - Various softwares (more afterwards)

-So, as you can see, I adapted to what I had and I gave my best to get the best results possible… Of course the **sound quality**, the **technique** and **playing of the instruments is not even remotely comparable** to the original registration.
+So, as you can see, I adapted to what I had and I gave my best to get the best results possible… Of course the **sound quality**, the **technique** and the **playing of the instruments is not even remotely comparable** to the original registration. <br>
 As can be seen in the list above I don't have a professional equipment, unfortunately so the sound may be somewhat poor quality.
 I’m just me and the instruments, I can’t do better in a reasonable amount of time…

 ### The process: